William Sprague IV: Governor

 Sprague was the Conservative candidate for governor in 1860, defeating the Republican candidate Seth Padelford, a Radical Republican.
 Sprague's fusion candidacy drew support from Conservative Republicans, former Whigs, and Democrats and was endorsed by both the Rhode Island Democratic Party and a conservative state convention.
 Conservatives charged Padelford with representing "agitation, anarchy, disunion," and "black Republicanism" and portrayed the election as a choice between "Union and Disunion;" Sprague's election was celebrated as the victory of conservatism over abolitionism.
+Sprague spent over $100,000 of his own money on the campaign.

 At twenty-nine years old, Sprague was the youngest governor in the nation at that time.
 He was sometimes known as the "boy governor" and campaigned as the "Young Men's" candidate in 1860.

 Following the election, Sprague's supporters coalesced in the Constitutional Union Party.
 Although the party's presidential candidate, John Bell, lost the 1860 United States presidential election to the Republican candidate Abraham Lincoln, Rhode Island Constitutional Unionists remained dominant during the first years of the American Civil War.

 Sprague was re-elected in 1861 and 1862, in the latter year without opposition.
 Following his election to the United States Senate, Sprague helped to swing a coalition of conservatives and War Democrats behind the Republican candidate, James Y. Smith, in the election to choose his successor.
 Sprague's political transformation was influenced by his connection with Kate Chase, the daughter of the Republican U.S. treasury secretary Salmon P. Chase, who persuaded Sprague to become a Republican.

 As governor, Sprague backed the repeal of Rhode Island's personal liberty law, weakening legal protections for free people of color targeted by slave catchers.
 He was closely associated with proslavery cotton manufacturers and was derisively labeled the "Cotton King of New England."
 In 1862, he attended the War Governors' Conference in Altoona, Pennsylvania, which ultimately backed Lincoln's Emancipation Proclamation and the Union war effort.